sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-1/hana-cloud-mission-trial-1.md

 -	The configuration of your trial instance of SAP HANA Cloud, SAP HANA database is **16 GB of memory, 1 vCPU, and 80 GB of storage**.

--   Features such as JSON document store, Script Server, PAL/APL etc. require larger HANA Cloud configurations (3 vCPUs, 45G memory) and are therefore *not supported* in a trial account.
+-   Features such as JSON document store, Script Server, PAL/APL etc. require larger HANA Cloud configurations (3 vCPUs, 45 GB of memory) and are therefore *not supported* in a trial account.

 ### Sign up for the SAP HANA Cloud trial